Nick Ut: Later career

+Personal life

+Ut is a United States citizen and is married with two children in Los Angeles.

 Accolades

 The Terror of War was awarded World Press Photo of the Year in 1973.

-He was the 2014 Lucie Awards honoree for Achievement in Photojournalism.
+Ut was the 2014 Lucie Awards honoree for Achievement in Photojournalism.
 Kerala Media Academy in India presented him with the World Press Photographer Prize in 2019.

 On the 40th anniversary of that Pulitzer Prize-winning photograph in September 2012, Ut became only the third person inducted into the Leica Hall of Fame for his contributions to photojournalism.
 In 2021, he became the first journalist to receive the National Medal of Arts, the highest award given to artists and arts patrons by the United States federal governments.